-GPO's fiscal 2022 operating budget plans for the Agency to achieve at least break-even before the long-term Federal Employees' Compensation Act (FECA) adjustment, and after adjusting for planned capital investments related to passport production.
+GPO's fiscal 2023 operating budget plans for the Agency to achieve at least break-even before the long-term Federal Employees' Compensation Act (FECA) adjustment, and after adjusting for planned capital investments related to passport production.
 These capital investments for the Department of State are mutually agreed to and allow GPO to invest in state-of-the-art passport manufacturing technology.
-The GPO operating budget also provides sufficient cash to allow continued capital investment to achieve more efficient operations and better meet customer needs.
+The GPO operating budget for fiscal 2023 also provides sufficient cash to allow continued capital investment to achieve more efficient operations and better meet customer needs.

 The GPO's focus on satisfying customers, producing authentic and secure products vital to customers, and managing through change are essential to maintaining Agency operations on sound footing, both organizationally and financially.
-Achieving adequate financial results will help ensure that the GPO Business Operations Revolving Fund remains financially self-sustaining, and that GPO can continue Keeping America Informed.
+Achieving adequate financial results will help ensure that the Business Operations Revolving Fund remains financially self-sustaining, and that GPO can continue advancing toward its vision of America Informed.